 Remember that though aluminum arrows are dead quiet, the aluminum walls get thinner as the strength lessens.

 Aluminum arrows are cheaper options than carbon arrows.
 Aluminum is consistent and straight.
-The only downside is that it’s not durable as carbon.
+The only downside is that it’s not as durable as carbon.
 However, if you’re on a tight budget, aluminum can be a good option.

 Wood arrows aren’t good for your crossbow